 The Instrument Collection

 There are also transit telescopes, precision pendulum clocks, chronometers, and various minor instruments.
-The links below are to images of the instrument makers' marks and indicates that the timepiece is located in the main clock vault.
 This is only a partial list of the many historic instruments in the Ladd Observatory collection.

 Astronomical Clocks & Regulators